defold/doc/docs/en/manuals/graphics.md

 ## Image resources

-In Defold, there are two types of resource that are used as an image source for visual components:
+In Defold, there are two types of resources that are used as an image source for visual components:

 ![atlas](images/icons/atlas.png){.icon} Atlas
 : An atlas contains a list of separate images files, which are automatically combined into a larger texture image.
 Atlases can contain still images and *Animation Groups*, sets of images that together form a flipbook animation.

   ![atlas](images/graphics/atlas.png){srcset="images/graphics/atlas@2x.png 2x"}

+Learn more about the atlas resource in the [Atlas manual](/manuals/atlas).

 ![tile source](images/icons/tilesource.png){.icon} Tile Source : A tile source references an image file that is already made out to consist of smaller sub-images ordered on a uniform grid.
 Another term commonly used for this type of compound image is _sprite sheet_.
 Tile sources can contain flipbook animations, defined by the first and last tile for the animation.
 It is also possible to use an image to automatically attach collision shapes to tiles.

   ![tile source](images/graphics/tilesource.png){srcset="images/graphics/tilesource@2x.png 2x"}

+Learn more about the tile source resource in the [Tile source manual](/manuals/tilesource).

 ## Visual components